Inc44/CoFlu/README.md

 - **Text Transformation**: Convert text to uppercase or lowercase.
 - **Text Generation**: Generate text using ChatGPT with customizable prompts.
 - **Text Comparison**: Compare two texts and view differences using Levenshtein distance and percentage differences.
-- **Diff Views**: View differences in single column or double column formats.
+- **Diff Views**: View differences in single-column or double-column formats.
 - **Local Storage**: Save and load text and settings from local storage.

 ## Usage